We are attending AASLD The Liver Meeting® 2025 in Washington D.C.

 What is FibroSIGHT™

-HistoIndex has introduced FibroSIGHT, a Laboratory-Developed Test (LDT), developed for reliable and consistent MASH fibrosis assessment.
-FibroSIGHT exploits a unique stain-free imaging methodology finely tuned to the sensitive detection of collagen fibers – an excess of collagen fibers is the underlying cause of fibrosis – in liver biopsy samples.
+HistoIndex’s first Laboratory-Developed Test (LDT) is developed to aid pathologists with reliable and consistent fibrosis assessment in MASH patients.
+The test exploits our unique stain-free imaging methodology finely tuned to the sensitive detection of collagen fibers – an excess of collagen fibers is the underlying cause of fibrosis – in liver biopsy samples.
 FibroSIGHT overcomes the inconsistencies associated with traditional staining methods and can integrate seamlessly into existing histopathology workflows.
 FibroSIGHT’s imaging readouts have the ability to empower clinicians to more objectively evaluate a patient’s condition, help inform treatment plans at diagnosis and to assist in evaluating response to treatments – crucially addressing the central role of managing liver fibrosis in MASH patients.

 Why Choose FibroSIGHT™